Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Conclusion

+In this study, we derive the total CVCs of 238 (E1--Sdm) CALIFA galaxies.
+The shapes of the CVCs are given by the light profiles of the galaxies (via MGE model), where the amplitudes of the CVCs are given by the value of the dynamical mass-to-light ratio $(M/L)_{\mathrm{dyn}}$, derived through fitting the stellar kinematics and solving the Jeans equations in the axisymmetric case via JAM-MCMC method (Section \ref{S:analysis}).

-We investigate the maximum circular velocities and qualitative shape of circular curves through Hubble sequence using principal component analysis and $k$-means clustering technique.
-We distinguish four main dynamical classes: (1) in the {\it Slow-rising} class, the circular velocity increases monotonically with the absence of a peak in the centres and represented by late-type spiral galaxies (Scd-Sd) with average amplitude of CVCs reaches $\sim$ 150 \kms.
-(2) {\it Flat} CVCs have approximately constant circular velocity within the whole galaxy and include most of the morphological types (E,S0,Sab,Sb-Sbc).
-The average amplitude of CVCs for Flat galaxies is $\sim$ 250 \kms.
-(3) {\it Sharp-peaked} CVCs have a steeply rising central circular velocity curve with a sharp peak, which changes abruptly to the flat part of the CVC at radius $\sim 0.2R_e$.
-This group includes early-type and early-type spiral galaxies (E,S0,Sb-Sbc) with average amplitude of CVCs $\sim$ 280 \kms in the centre and $\sim$ 250 \kms in the outer parts.
-Finally, {\it Round-peaked} CVCs are steeply increasing in the centre with a round peak, gradually changing to the flat part of the CVC at radius $\sim 0.5R_e$.
-This class is represented by early-type and early-type spiral galaxies (E,Sa-Sab), similar to the SP galaxies.
-The average amplitude of CVCs reaches $\sim$ 350 \kms in the central parts and decreases to $\sim$ 280 \kms in the outer parts.
-This class consists of early-type and early-type spiral galaxies (E,Sa-Sab), similar to the Sharp-peaked galaxies.
-The average amplitude of CVCs reaches $\sim$ 350 \kms in the central parts and decreases to $\sim$ 280 \kms in the outer parts.
-In general, Slow-rising class is represented by low-mass and late-type galaxies, while Round-peaked class is represented by high-mass and early-type galaxies.
-Flat and Sharp-peaked are represented by galaxies with intermediate masses and variety of morphologies (except by late-type spirals).
+We investigate the maximum circular velocities (i.e., amplitude) and qualitative shape of circular curves through Hubble sequence using PCA and $k$-means clustering technique.
+We distinguish four main CVC classes: (1) in the SL class, the circular velocity increases monotonically with the absence of a peak in the centres and mostly represented by late-type spiral galaxies (Sb--Sdm) with the average amplitude of CVCs reaching $\sim$ 150 \kms.
+(2) FL-CVCs have an anaemic peak in the centres or approximately constant circular velocity within the whole galaxy and include most of the early-type spiral galaxies (Sab--Sbc).
+The average amplitude of CVCs for FL galaxies is $\sim$ 210 \kms.
+(3) RP-CVCs have a steeply rising central CVC with a round peak, gradually changing to the flat part of the CVC at radius $\sim 0.5R_e$.
+This group mostly includes late-type ellipticals (E4--E7), lenticular galaxies (S0--S0a) and early-type spirals (Sa--Sbc) with average amplitude of CVCs $\sim$ 300 \kms.
+Finally, SP-CVCs are steeply increasing in the centre with a sharp peak, which changes abruptly to the flat part of the CVC at radius $\sim 0.2R_e$.
+This class is mostly represented by early-type (E1--E7), similar to the RP galaxies.
+The average amplitude of CVCs reaches $\sim$ 400 \kms.

+In general, the SR class is represented by late-type, low-mass, young, faint, metal-poor and disc-dominated galaxies, while SP class is represented by early-type, high-mass, old, bright, metal-rich and bulge-dominated galaxies.
+FL and RP are represented by galaxies with various morphologies and intermediate values of mass, age, luminosity, metallicity and B/D ratio.